-- Growing new and existing businesses linked to the festival
+- Growth of new and existing business opportunities linked to the festival

 Expected social benefits

-- Create opportunities for Quandamooka Traditional Owners to economically prosper from their cultural knowledge and practices
+- Opportunities for Quandamooka Traditional Owners to economically prosper from cultural knowledge and practices.

-- Increase participation by the Quandamooka people, Island residents and businesses in island economic activities
+- Increased participation by the Quandamooka people, island residents and businesses in the island’s economic and social activities.

 Expected cultural and environmental benefits